Józef Ładowski

 Józef Ładowski (Josek Ładowski, Gruby Josek, Fat Yosl, Yosek) (b.
 C. 1900, d.
 Oct.
 7, 1932 in Warsaw) - Polish restaurateur, the hero of the ballad Bal u starego Joska.

 Biography

 In the 1920s and early 1930s, he was the owner of a small restaurant on Rynkowa Street (formerly known as Gnojna) 7 in the Jewish district of Warsaw.
-His tavern was a beloved place for Warsaws rich and poor.
+His tavern was a beloved place for Warsaw's rich and poor.
 Colonel Wieniawa-Długoszowski (at one moment president of Poland), marshal Piłsudski's personal adjutant, was frequent visitor and many others from Warsaw's high society.